 Any attempt to open LINUX files using Windows tools may read-lock the opened files/folders, thereby stopping updates for your file contents.
-This invariably can result in files and folders becoming corrupted.
-As such, Windows experts advise its customers to exercise extreme caution while attempting to create Linux files using Windows apps, tools, scripts and consoles.
+It invariably can result in files and folders becoming corrupted.
+Windows experts advise its customers to exercise extreme caution while attempting to create Linux files using Windows apps, tools, scripts, and consoles.

 Creating or changing Linux files from Windows

 If we dig a bit deeper into this subject and find why this phenomenon occurs in the first place, we’ll have our questions answered.
-Every Operating System has its own file meta data which differ from one OS to another.
-As a result, Windows file metadata is different from Linux file metadata, not recognized by Windows.
+Every Operating System has its file metadata, which differs from one OS to another.
+As a result, Windows file metadata is different from Linux file metadata and not recognized by Windows.

-As a natural consequence of this, any effort to add or update Linux file metadata using Windows files would impose an unnecessary overhead on most Windows users who will not run WSL.
+As a natural consequence, any effort to add or update Linux file metadata using Windows files would impose an unnecessary overhead on most Windows users who will not run WSL.

-The problem occurs when, a user uses a Windows app/tool to open, create or modify a file under your distro root (Linux filesystem containing Linux files or any of the files and folders under %localappdata%\lxss).
-Since Windows application/program was used to create the file, it won’t have any Linux file metadata (e.g. permissions, owner, access/update timestamps, etc.).
-Therefore, for a Linux system which is configured only to receive Linux file metadata, the file may have some metadata but will appear as empty, corrupting contents in the file.
+The problem occurs when a user uses a Windows app/tool to open, create or modify a file under your distro root (Linux filesystem containing Linux files or any of the files and folders under %localappdata%\lxss).
+Since Windows application/program was used to create the file, it won’t have any Linux file metadata (e.g., permissions, owner, access/update timestamps, etc.).
+Therefore, for a Linux system configured only to receive Linux file metadata, the file may have some metadata but will appear as empty, corrupting contents in the file.

 To avoid such instances of misfortune, follow these two rules to avoid losing files or corrupting your data,